BlockchainCommons/GordianSeedTool-iOS/Docs/MANUAL.md

 ## Storing a Seed

-Once you have a seed in **Gordian Seed Tool** it will be safely encrypted, and it will be securely backed up to iCloud as long as you've enabled iCloud's access to Keychain and iCloud Drive.
+Once you have a seed in **Gordian Seed Tool** it will be safely encrypted, and it will be securely backed up to iCloud as long as you've enabled iCloud's access to Keychain and iCloud Drive: all devices logged into the same iCloud account will show the same seeds.

 ### Viewing & Editing a Seed